Node-reconfiguring multilayer networks of human brain function: Materials and methods

 The nodes of our node-reconfiguring multilayer network model correspond to ROIs defined individually for each subject and time window.
 ROI definition has two goals.
 First, we search for ROIs with \textit{high functional homogeneity}, defined in terms of spatial consistency \cite{korhonen2017consistency}:

-where $|I|$ depicts the size of ROI $I$, defined as the number of voxels in the ROI, the summation goes over all pairs of voxels $u,v$ in the ROI, and $C(u,v)=C(x_v(t),x_{u}(t))$ is the Pearson correlation coefficient between the time series of voxels $v$ and $u$, $x_v(t)$ and $x_u(t)$.
+where $|I|$ depicts the size of ROI $I$, defined as the number of voxels in the ROI, the summation goes over all (ordered) pairs of voxels $u,v$ in the ROI, and $C(u,v)=C(x_v(t),x_{u}(t))$ is the Pearson correlation coefficient between the time series of voxels $v$ and $u$, $x_v(t)$ and $x_u(t)$.
+In other words, $\phi(I)$ is the mean correlation of voxel time series in $I$.
 Second, the \textit{size distribution of ROIs should be relatively narrow} with no extremely large or small ROIs.
 In particular, we want to keep down the number of ROIs that contain only a single voxel, since single-voxel ROIs are probably too small to match real functional brain areas and thus reflect rather noise than true underlying brain function.

-To define the ROIs, we used two variants of the greedy clustering introduced by Ref.~\cite{salehi2018exemplar} and the Craddock, or NCUT spectral clustering, algorithm \cite{craddock2012whole}, and as reference methods the static Brainnetome atlas \cite{fan2016human} and random ROIs.
-We aimed to define with each approach the same number of ROIs, 246; this number was selected to match the number of ROIs in the Brainnetome atlas defined in the MNI standard space.
-However, the number of ROIs varied slightly between subjects due to details of the clustering algorithms: the native-space transformation is not guaranteed to succeed for all Brainnetome ROIs, yielding a lower average number of ROIs across subjects, runs, and time windows, and the greedy clustering algorithms use seeds based on Brainnetome ROIs and thus inherit the number of ROIs from Brainnetome.
+To define the ROIs, we used two variants of the greedy clustering introduced by Salehi et al. in~\cite{salehi2018exemplar} and the Craddock, or NCUT spectral clustering, algorithm \cite{craddock2012whole}, and as reference methods the static Brainnetome atlas \cite{fan2016human} and random ROIs.
+We aimed to define 246 ROIs with each approach; this number was selected to match the number of ROIs in the Brainnetome atlas defined in the MNI standard space.
+However, the number of ROIs varied slightly between subjects due to details of the clustering algorithms.
+The native-space transformation can discard some Brainnetome ROIs, yielding a slightly lower average number of ROIs across subjects, runs, and time windows in native space.
+The greedy clustering algorithms use seeds based on native-space Brainnetome ROIs and thus inherit the number of ROIs from them.
 The Craddock approach is known to produce less ROIs than desired \cite{craddock2012whole}.
-For details on the number and size of ROIs, see Table \ref{table:parcellation_props} in Section \ref{sec:optimization_increases_homogeneity}.
+For details on the number and size of ROIs, see Table \ref{table:parcellation_props} in section \ref{sec:optimization_increases_homogeneity}.